cmsdiphoton/AnalysisCode/README.md

 Code to manipulate the ggNtuples.

 * Condor_skimNtuples contains example code to submit condor jobs on the LPC to skim ggNtuples and only select interesting events.
+* sortSignalByMass.py will take the events in a ggNtuple and sort it by squark/gluino vs neutralino mass.

 ** Utils **